petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 1. In the Filter section, define the rules for the assets in your Asset Publisher widget.
 You can define rules based on [categories](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md), [tags](../../../content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags.md), or keywords.

-   You can filter items that Contain or Do Not Contain All or Any of the following Categories, Keywords, or Tags and specify the categories, keywords, or tags.
+   You can choose filters for items such as Contain/Do Not Contain All or Any of the following Categories, Keywords, or Tags and, then specify the categories, keywords, or tags.

 1. Include a Custom User Attribute if you have defined one.

-   The assets are only displayed if they match the included custom user profile attributes.
+   The assets only appear if they match the included custom user profile attributes.

 1. In the Ordering section, choose the presentation order of assets in the Asset Publisher widget.